tahowallet/extension/rfb/rfb-2-signers-ui.md

   chooses to sign).
 This aligns keychain signing with what is expected to happen in other signers, which generally don't block on signer availability until the user explicitly takes signing action.
-It was discussed briefly [in GitHub](#move-keychain-unlock).
+It was discussed briefly [in GitHub](#move-keychain-unlock), and more extensively offline with the design team.
 - Keychain unlock is moved to be directly internal to the signing flow, and framed by the top-level `Signing` frame (which lists the network and account).
-This shift in particular should be checked with the design team before executing on it.
+This shift should be checked with the design team before executing on it.

 ### Limitations